Table of Contents

 5. Working with Clean Data Types - instead of working with complex objects, you can operate with simple data types (e.g., decimal)

-Strategy Example Using High-Level API
+Example Strategy Using High-Level API

 public class SmaStrategy : Strategy